SENS-Lab/SENS-Lab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Socio-Environmental Networks and Sustainability (SENS) Lab is a research group at the [School of Environment and Natural Resources](https://senr.osu.edu) at [The Ohio State University](https://www.osu.edu).
+We investigate how people interact with one another and with ecosystems, and how those interactions affect social and environmental outcomes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >